eProsima/Integration-Service-docs/README.md

 The responsability of how to instantiate your bridge, publisher and/or subscriber is on your *Bridge Library*, but remember that "RTPS" publisher and subscribers will be filled automatically by ISManager with the configuration from the *participant* node of the *config.xml*.

+**Data Types Library**:

-**Data Types Libraries**: These *optional* libraries must implement a single function *GetTopicType* that will return a new instance of the desired data type.
+These *optional* libraries must implement a single function *GetTopicType* that will return a new instance of the desired data type.
 The library could support multiple types or be integrated in other libraries such as the *Transformation Library*.
 There is a prototype in *resource/typelib.cpp*:

 	extern "C" TopicDataType* SHAPES_LIB_EXPORT GetTopicType(const char *name)